 The color which is currently selected is marked with its name.
 Blue.

-If you don't want to use any color, click Database color settings dialog.
+If you don't want to use any color, click No color.

 The new color for the selected element or elements will be stored in the following files:

 The workspace.xml or the .iws file, normally, is not shared through version control while the rest of PhpStorm configuration files are.